-On the issue of defrauding SBA Disadvantaged Small Business Program, there many recent small business government contract fraud cases where the Department of Justice, SBA Inspector General, and other government entities have investigated and indicted Small Disadvantaged Business (SDB) owners for committing procurement fraud under the SBA 8(a) Program.
+On the issue of defrauding the government under the SBA Disadvantaged Small Business Program, there many recent small business government contract SBA fraud cases where the Department of Justice, SBA Inspector General, and other government entities have investigated and indicted Small Disadvantaged Business (SDB) owners for committing procurement fraud under the SBA 8(a) Program.

 In one SBA 8(a) Program Fraud Case, a Defendant pleaded guilty to conspiring to defraud the United States in connection with schemes to fraudulently seek federal contracts under a Small Business Administration program to assist socially and economically disadvantaged small businesses; and to defraud the IRS.